Mechanical Engineering & Materials Science

 E37 MEMS 5614 Polymeric Materials Synthesis and Modification

 Polymer is a class of widely used material.
 Polymer performance is highly dependent on its chemical properties.
-The goal of this class is to introduce methods for the synthesis and modification of polymers with different chemical properties.
+The goal of this class is to introduce methods for synthesis and modification of polymers with different chemical properties.
 The topics include free radical polymerization, reversible addition-fragmentation chain transfer polymerization, atom transfer radical polymerization, step growth polymerization, cationic polymerization, anionic polymerization, ring-opening polymerization, and bulk and surface modification of polymers.

 Credit 3 units.
 EN: BME T, TU